Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 Sloppy Steve

-Steve Bannon used to be in the president’s good graces, but the pair has had a very public falling out in recent days.
-Bannon, the former White House chief strategist and current Breitbart executive, was quoted in a blistering tell-all book, painting the president’s son in a negative light.
+Steve Bannon used to be in the president’s good graces, but the pair has had a very public falling out.
+Bannon, the former White House chief strategist and ex-Breitbart executive, was quoted in a blistering tell-all book, painting the president’s son in a negative light.

 Trump heavily rebuked Bannon in a public statement, saying Bannon “lost his mind” after he was “fired” from the White House.